 With Halloween right around the corner, we decided to touch on one of the most chilling aspects of our work.
 The nature of our work revolves around people being in pain, so that isn’t the scary part.
-The part that scares us most is what happens when people leave chronic pain untreated.
+The scary part is what happens when people leave pain untreated.

 Being in pain is uncomfortable, and for good reason.
 Pain is usually an indicator of something not functioning correctly.
 Chronic pain, however, is downright unbearable and can have a profound impact on your day-to-day life.
 Chronic pain is described as any pain persisting longer than six weeks, and has the ability to affect you on both an emotional and physical level.

-The emotional effects of chronic pain are by far the most noticeable.
+The emotional effects of untreated pain are by far the most noticeable.
 A person suffering from chronic pain often becomes irritable, short-tempered, and impatient.
+In fact, approximately one-third of people with chronic pain also develop depression.

-Being in constant pain makes everything a little harder, meaning people with chronic pain often exhibit depression-like symptoms, including:
+Being in constant pain makes everything a little harder, meaning people often exhibit the following symptoms:

 - Limiting social interaction.
 People often do this in an attempt to alleviate the stress and decrease the amount of energy they spend reacting to their surroundings.